 Dan Kuan Peeples is an actor and a writer.
 He most recently appeared in Brooke O'Harra's I'm Bleeding All Over the Place (2016, La MaMa), John Jesurun's Shadowland (2015-16, La MaMa), Jeff Weiss and Richard C Martinez's And That's How the Rent Gets Paid (2015, The Kitchen), and Brouhaha Theatre Project's Tunnel Odyssey (2016).
 Writing credits include: Wrestling with Lesbians (2015, La MaMa) and Tunnel Odyssey (2016).
 He is a graduate of the Trinity/La MaMa Performing Arts Program and the recipient of an Honors Thesis in Theatre at Bates College.

 Sam Myers grew up on the scrubby plains of central Wyoming, studied English at Bates College, spent a semester developing a screenplay at FAMU in Prague, and then landed in Brooklyn.
 He did dramaturgical work for the Public Theatre in Lewiston, ME, and has since worked as a playwright's assistant in New York City and as the Literary Fellow at Playwrights Horizons.
 He is currently Terrence McNally's assistant.
-He appeared in and wrote Brouhaha's Research & Development.
+He appeared in and wrote Brouhaha's R&D: a nightmare in three flowcharts.

 Hanna Allerton is a performer from New York City who majored in Theater and Environmental Studies at Bates College.
-She recently performed in The Brouhaha Theatre Project’s Research & Development and Tunnel Odyssey.
+She recently performed in The Brouhaha Theatre Project’s R&D: a nightmare in three flowcharts and Tunnel Odyssey.
 Before that, she appeared in Jeff Weiss’ And That’s How the Rent Gets Paid at The Kitchen.
 Other stage performances include The Summer in Gossensass, The Castle of Perseverance, Big Love and A Doll’s House.
 She currently works at Success Academy and is a member of the Friend’s Committee at the non-profit New York Cares.

 Company Member/ Culinary Director